 Once a data source is created for the Denodo Connector, you can refresh Power BI reports using the custom connector in the Power BI Service.

-The limitations explained in this section apply only to the DirectQuery access mode, and make Power BI visualizations show an error like the following:
+Most of the limitations explained in this section apply only to the DirectQuery access mode, and make Power BI visualizations show an error like the following:

 Filtering when there is only one column in the visualization